EricDavidWells/piano_synth/README.md

-My attempt at creating a colorful visualization of common .midi files
+My attempt at creating a colorful visualization of common .midi files.
+A cannon launches colorful balls which land at corresponding notes pitches.
+The height of the ball reflects the note volume.
+Look [https://www.youtube.com/watch?v=FQs-HAAVmhs](here) for an example.

 # Requirements
 * Python 3.6